VahidGh/nmpde-projects/README.md

 This repository contains a high-performance, parallel C++ implementation of a space-time adaptive solver for a linear parabolic problem (the heat equation).
 The solver is built on top of the deal.II finite element library and utilizes MPI for distributed memory parallelism alongside the Trilinos framework for advanced algebraic preconditioning.

+## Project Structure

+The source code is organized into two main sub-modules to ensure a clear distinction between the adaptive and non-adaptive implementations:

+* **`src/space-time-adaptivity/`**: Contains the fully adaptive solver.
+    * `space-time-adaptivity.cpp`: Main driver for the adaptive simulation.
+    * `Heat.cpp` / `Heat.hpp`: Core physics and matrix assembly logic for the adaptive case.
+* **`src/non-adaptive/`**: Contains the baseline solver for benchmarking.
+    * `non-adaptive.cpp`: Main driver for the uniform grid/step simulation.
+    * `Heat.cpp` / `Heat.hpp`: Core physics and matrix assembly logic for the baseline case.

 ## Overview

 The core objective of this project is to model the evolution of a localized thermal impulse over time and space.
 Standard numerical methods using uniform grids and fixed time steps are highly inefficient for such transient, localized phenomena, as they waste computational resources in regions where nothing is happening.